-Hope Building, HDA’s unique and groundbreaking program that provides paid, on-the-job training in home construction for men and women in recovery, is perhaps one of the strongest and most promising lifelines our area has seen in many years.
-In partnership with Hickory Hill Recovery Center (one of Recovery Kentucky‘s 14 centers throughout the state), Perry County Drug Court, and Knott County Drug Court, we interview and hire six trainees from among a list of candidates referred to us by our partners.
+Hope Building, HDA’s unique and groundbreaking program that provides paid, on-the-job training in home construction for men and women in substance use recovery, is perhaps one of the strongest and most promising lifelines our area has seen in many years.
+In partnership with Hickory Hill Recovery Center (one of Recovery Kentucky‘s 14 centers throughout the state), Perry County Drug Court, Knott County Drug Court, and other local recovery providers, we interview and hire up to six trainees for our crew from among the candidates referred to us.
 Our trainees are in an advanced and stable stage in their recovery journey.

 As they work through our year-long program, our trainees take classes in carpentry and construction at Hazard Community & Technical College (HCTC) from where they will earn course certificates.
-They also receive hands-on learning and instruction from HDA's professional carpenters on work sites throughout the four counties we serve.
-As part of our construction crews, the trainees are led by two of our most experienced on-staff carpenters.
+They also receive a paycheck as they get hands-on learning and instruction from two of HDA's on-staff carpenters (Hope Building trainers) on actual worksites.

-Hope Building trainees construct at least two homes from start to finish during their year of training.
+Hope Building trainees construct homes for our region's workforce during their year of training.
 These homes are showcased and sold on the open market.
 All proceeds from the sale of the homes help fund the cost of training.
-The trainees also participate in at least five to seven home rehabilitation and repair projects.

-There are many ways to contribute.
-If you have questions about how to support Hope Building, please contact us.
+There are many ways to get involved.
+If you’d like to support Hope Building but are wondering how, please contact us!

 Shannon Gabbard, Program Director